-The General is back in his tent, dressing himself and shouting through the felt, “And tell her Aunt that she must ensure my daughter is thoroughly prepared and perfectly dressed.
+The General is back in his tent, dressing himself and shouting to the Secretary through the felt, “And tell her Aunt that she must ensure my daughter is thoroughly prepared and perfectly dressed.
 She thinks my daughter is too young to marry.
 Donkey dung!
 There comes a time when a girl must obey the wishes of her Ancestors.
 Marriage to a top civil servant is a great honour.
-The Venerable Panda.
-What a fine name for a future son-in-law.
-He will calm the Emperor, convince him we need time to prepare.”
+And we need her to convince this so-called Venerable Bullfrog that the Eastern Imperial Army needs more money if it is to defeat the Great Khan.”

 After a great deal of heavy breathing, grunting and a final cough the General emerges like a proud peacock, resplendent in the red silks and golden sashes of a top commander in the Imperial Army.
 The Secretary begins to tie to his master’s side a silver sword while the General continues, “Duty to the Ancestors!
 The careful observation of ancient traditions!
 These are the stones with which our Great Empire has been built.
 I love my daughter as I love my right arm; but she must do what is required.”

 He places a tough, scrawny hand on the sword now secured at his side and adds quietly, “I have no choice.
 The security of the Eastern Kingdom depends on it, perhaps the Empire itself.
 The Emperor wants me to challenge the insolence of the Great Khan immediately.
 But we are not ready.
 A snake doesn’t strike until it has coiled itself and steadied its head.
-That old bull frog must convince the Emperor that we need more time.
+That old bullfrog must convince the Emperor to give us more time.
 Now go.
 Prepare!”

 The Secretary bows submission and departs, sad for the father whose sense of duty commands great sacrifice and regretting with every beat of his heart that he must now finalise preparations to place a most beautiful young songbird in a cruelly small cage.
 Once tomorrow’s Betrothal Feast is over, she will be carried in triumph to the City of Golden Roofs, far from her beloved sea and married to a man twice her age with a huge mouth and greasy hair.

-The cliffs beside General Fang’s Citadel form the shape of a sleeping lion.
-Crags create a shaggy mane and smooth sandstone shapes a muscular back and haunches that slope towards a beach.
+The cliffs beside General Fang’s Citadel look a bit like a sleeping lion.
+The Citadel itself is the head, steep crags create a shaggy mane.
+Smooth sandstone shapes a muscular back and haunches that slope towards a beach.
 The lion’s tail is formed by a harbour wall that curls into the sea, a wall whose stones have been added to by a hundred generations of fishermen to shelter their boats.

-The village of Safe Haven lies just inland among dunes and low hills, homes of stone and wood with roofs of grass and tiles.
-There is a larger building with red tiles for Village Administration and still larger the Grand Hall of the Magistracy where court cases are heard.
-In their midst and on a slight hill stands the grandest building of them all, the Village Temple with a golden-tiled roof and ornate decorations, glinting in the morning sun.
+The village of Humble Haven lies just inland among dunes and low hills, homes of stone and wood with roofs of grass and tiles.
+There is a larger building with red tiles for Village Administration and another still larger called the Grand Hall of the Magistracy where judgements are delivered against those who break the law.
+On a slight hill in their midst stands the grandest building of them all, the Village Temple with a golden-tiled roof and ornate decorations, glinting in the morning sun.

-In a humble dwelling nearby two boys wake to a very important day for one of them.
+In a small cottage with a bamboo door, two boys wake to a very important day for one of them.
 The other is crouched over a fire stirring rice in a pot and grilling two small fish.
 He is thin with limp black hair, his simple tunic carefully patched.
-He sniffs and wipes his nose with the back of his hand and says, “Once called Sniffer, always called Sniffer”.
+He sniffs and wipes his nose with the back of his hand.
+“Once called Sniffer, always called Sniffer”.

-“It’ll give you a position I’ll never have,” says Sniffer who arrived in the village as a small, hungry, homeless orphan with a runny nose and has made himself useful ever since.
+“It’ll win you respect I’ll never have,” says Sniffer who arrived in the village as a small, hungry, homeless orphan with a runny nose and has made himself useful ever since.
 “Your Grandma has worked hard to convince the Elders to give you a big, important name.
 She says you must eat well because the tests will be harder than you imagine.”
 He turns over the fish grilling above the embers.
 “She’s on the beach already chatting to the Elders.
-Hurry.”
-He spoons rice into two bowls and puts a small grilled fish on top of each.
+We must eat quickly”.
+He spoons rice into two bowls and puts a small, grilled fish on top of each.